 There are also a number of incentives for apprentices to commence, continue and complete their qualification especially in areas of skills shortage.
 It may be worth approaching an employer to discuss the incentives if you are keen to start an apprenticeship.
-Incentives range from \$750 to \$3000.
-For more information visit http://www.apprenticeshipsupport.com .au/Employers/Incentives-and-Funding or https://www.australianapprenticeships nt.com.au/system/files/2019-07/5.%20Summary%20of%20the%20Au st%20Govt%20AA%20Incentive%20Prog ramme%201%20July%202019.pdf
+Incentives range from \$750 to \$4000.
+For more information visit www.australianapprenticeships.gov.au/financial-programs

-Indigenous Apprenticeships Programme
+Indigenous Apprenticeships Programme (IAP)

 The Indigenous Apprenticeship Programme is a pathway for Indigenous Australians to start their career in the Australian Public Service.
-The programme provides full time entry level positions and a nationally recognised certificate or diploma qualification at completion.
+The programme provides full-time entry-level positions and a nationally recognised certificate or diploma qualification at completion.